seyerjo/fa2trakt/README.md

 ## Known Issues 🐛

-### v1.0.2

-- The extension relies on the current HTML structure of FilmAffinity.
-Significant changes to the FilmAffinity website could affect the extension's functionality.
+- The extension's functionality is critically dependent on the HTML structure of FilmAffinity.
+Significant changes to the FilmAffinity website could impact title extraction, button placement, and overall extension operation.
-- Title extraction might fail on pages with non-standard structures or unusual titles.

 ## Future Enhancements 💡

-Planned improvements and feature roadmap for Film2Trakt:
+Planned improvements and feature roadmap:

 **Short-term (v1.x):**